 Immediate symptoms and potential long-term health effects depend on the type of agent and the level of exposure.

-• Blister agents: Long-term health effects are not expected after low level exposures that did not cause immediate symptoms or require medical attention, such as a small blister on the skin from a mustard agent.
+• Blister agents: Long-term health effects are not expected after low level exposures that do not cause immediate symptoms or require medical attention, such as a small blister on the skin from a mustard agent.
 Higher level exposures such as to the whole body or airways and lungs may result in cancers or other health problems.

 • Nerve agents: Long-term health effects are not expected after low level exposures with no or minimal symptoms.
 Learn more about nerve agents, such as sarin.